-A legendary story about a basic principle in pharmacology is told to many students of Sowa Rigpa in medical institutions, teacher-disciple apprenticeships, and monasteries throughout the Himalayas, the Tibetan Plateau, and the Mongolian and Buryatian steppes.
+A legendary story about a basic principle in pharmacology is told to many students of Sowa Rigpa in medical institutions, teacher-disciple apprenticeships, and monasteries throughout the Himalayas, the Tibetan Plateau, and the Mongolian and Burvatian steppes.
 A young man, Jivaka (who allegedly went on to become the Buddha's personal physician), had studied with his guru for seven years in northern India.
 One day Jivaka asked his teacher when his training would be completed.
 The teacher then tested Jivaka and instructed him to take a shovel and carefully search the surrounding area for a substance or a plant that could not be used as medicine and to bring it back with him.
 Diligently, Jivaka combed the vicinity for anything devoid of medicinal properties.
 After days in the wilderness, he had found nothing and returned to his teacher dejected and sure of his failure.
-Instead he was congratulated and informed that his training was now successfully completed: he had understood that there was no substance in the world without healing properties.6

-This understanding, rooted in both Hindu and Buddhist philosophy, is an expression of the idea that all phenomena, whether a substance, activity, or thought, in the universe are made of and contain five elements that permeate everything and everybody.
-As recognized in Tibetan Buddhist cosmology and Tibetan medicine, these are: earth, water, fire, air, and space.
-Earth provides the basic element of existence, water is fluidity, fire is life-sustaining temperature, air is mobility and transformation, and space pervades everything and is the vessel of the others.
+Instead he was congratulated and informed that his training was now successfully completed: he had understood that there was no substance in the world without healing properties.6 and everybody.
+As recognized in Tibetan Buddhist cosmology and Tibetan medicine, these are: earth, water, fire, air, and space.7 Earth provides the basic element of existence, water is fluidity, fire is life-sustaining temperature, air is mobility and transformation, and space pervades everything and is the vessel of the others.
 The Gyushi, or Four Tantras, Tibetan medicine's classical twelfth-century text, refers to the understanding that the nature of these elements is the same across all phenomena (i.e., physical, mental, emotional, in plants and humans, in minerals, on the earth and in space), as the theory of body, disease, and medicine share one nature.